-Place a PCMS approximately 2,000 feet upstream of the work area or as agreed upon by the Engineer.
-The PCMS must comply with section 12-3.32 except the PCMS must not be trailer mounted.
+Place a truck mounted PCMS approximately 2,000 feet upstream of the work area or as agreed upon by the Engineer.
 Monitor the traffic during the traffic break.
 If a queue develops, reposition the PCMS truck far enough upstream of the traffic break to provide real-time notification to motorists before they approach the traffic queue.